GD399-OSD/OSD-book/Introduction/20180429flosregulary.md

 "Why have developers latched onto the open source movement, but designers have not?" -- Garth Braithwaite

-A web search for "Open Source Design" returns a wonderful place to start understanding how F/LOS can immediately have an impact in graphic design.
+A web search for "Open Source Design" returns an easy place to start understanding how F/LOS can have an impact in graphic design.
 Garth Braithwaite, a designer at Adobe (originally for the open source text editor Brackets, now on some other open source projects still within Adobe), founded an organization called "Design Open" (originally named Open Source Design [DATES!])
 Braithwaite's founding manifesto is:

 I will: